-You may not keep or host animals in residential facilities unless it is fish within a bowl or tank.
+You may not keep or host pets in residential facilities unless it is fish within a bowl or tank.
 The bowl or tank may not exceed 20 gallons in a residence hall.
 The college will not be responsible for the care of fish during break periods.
-Violation of the Animals on Campus Policy may result in damage billing for the replacement and/or refurbishment of carpeting, furniture or other affected areas of the facility.
-Failure to remove the animal from the residence in a timely manner may result in removal by animal control services.
+Violation of the pet policy may result in damage billing for the replacement and/or refurbishment of carpeting, furniture, or other affected areas of the facility.
+Failure to remove the pet from the residence in a timely manner may result in removal by animal control services.